Acuant/AndroidSDKV11/README.md

 ## Updates

-**v11.4.4:** Please review [Migration Details](docs/MigrationDetails.md) for migration details (last updated for v11.4.4).
+**v11.5.0:** Please review [Migration Details](docs/MigrationDetails.md) for migration details (last updated for v11.5.0).

 ----------

 ## AndroidX Support

+As of 11.5.0 the SDK is compiled with AndroidX and CameraX.

-In order to maintain backward compatibility, the Acuant SDK is currently not compiled using AndroidX support libraries.
-However, the SDK may be used with AndroidX by using [Jetifier](https://developer.android.com/jetpack/androidx/migrate).
+Before 11.5.0, the SDK was not compiled with AndroidX.
+The SDK could still be used with AndroidX by using [Jetifier](https://developer.android.com/jetpack/androidx/migrate).

-**Note:** This should be enabled by default when you migrate your project to AndroidX.

-- If you are using Acuant’s compiled AAR files, or if you get the SDK from Maven, no additional action is required (aside from verifying that Jetifier is enabled).

-- If you are customizing any of Acuant’s open modules, you will need to build the library into an AAR file, and then use that AAR file in your app along with Jetifier.

 ----------

 ## Prerequisites ##

-- Supports Android SDK versions 21-30
+- Supports Android SDK versions 21-31 (compiled with 31)

 ## Modules ##